dooco/brownies/README.md

 Two fonts are used throughout the site : Roboto, used for body of site and ‘Playfair Display’, used for headings one and two.

 # Colour Scheme
-Three main colours are used throughout the site:
+Research into colours that would look well with brownie pictures resulted in these three main colours which are used throughout the site.
 ![colour pallet](./assets/readme/three-colours.jpg)

 # Wireframes